jmw86069/slicejam/how_to_slicejam.md

       - The `MGM` value can be informed by the MA-plots, after running slicejam once with default values.

-   * `CURATION_YAML`
+   * `CURATION_TXT`
-      - path to a `"curation.yaml"` file, used to convert featureCounts column names to sample groups.
-See below.
+      - path to a `"curation.txt"` file, used to convert featureCounts column names to sample groups.
-      - for example: `CURATION_YAML=curation.yaml`
-      - if no `CURATION_YAML` is defined, all samples will be processed as individual samples without grouping.

    * `GROUPCHECK`
       - use `GROUPCHECK=1` so the pipeline will only print